terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_servergroup_v2.html.markdown

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the V2 Compute client.
   If omitted, the `region` argument of the provider is used.
 Changing this creates a new server group.

 * `name` - (Required) A unique name for the server group.
 Changing this creates a new server group.

-* `policies` - (Optional) The set of policies for the server group.
-All policies are mutually exclusive.
+* `policies` - (Optional) A list of exactly one policy name to associate with the server group.
 See the Policies section for more information.
 Changing this creates a new server group.
-This field should only be used with Compute service API 2.63 or below.

 * `value_specs` - (Optional) Map of additional options.

-* `policy` - (Optional) The policy to be applied to the server group.
-This argument replaces the `policies` argument (the `policies` and `policy` fields are mutually exclusive), and should only be used with Compute service API 2.64 or above.

 * `rules` - (Optional) The rules which are applied to specified `policy`.
 Currently, only the `max_server_per_host` rule is supported for the `anti-affinity` policy.

 ## Policies